-Friday: June 15 Winston-Salem, North Carolina
+Friday: June 14 Winston-Salem, North Carolina

-The Gathering: All tour members and their families will be invited to a get-acquainted supper at Salem College on Friday evening, June 15.
+The Gathering: All tour members and their families will be invited to a get-acquainted supper at Salem College on Friday evening, June 14.
 (Details will be given in the final Departure Notice mailed in February.)
 At the supper, baggage tags, backpacks, and a list of tour members will be distributed.
-Rooms will be tentatively reserved at the Brookstown Inn for those who wish to register for the night but reservations will need to be made as soon as possible (336-725-1120).
+Rooms will be tentatively reserved at the Brookstown Inn for those who wish to register for the night, but reservations will need to be made as soon as possible (336-725-1120).
 When calling, ask for the rooms reserved for Winston-Salem Grand Western Tours and request written confirmation.

-Saturday: June 16 Winston-Salem to Louisville, KY
+Saturday: June 15 Winston-Salem to Louisville, KY

 Promptly at 6:00 a.m., members will assemble at Brookstown Inn, 200 Brookstown Ave., Winston-Salem, where the buses will be loaded.
 Luggage will be packed on the bus at that time.
 The Grand Western Tour, traveling by chartered air-conditioned buses, will leave promptly at 6:30 AM.
 En route the group will enjoy a picnic lunch.

-Churchill Downs and the Kentucky Derby Museum in Louisville, KY.
+The first night will be spent at the Best Western Plus in New Albany, IN.
+The group will visit Churchill Downs, and the Kentucky Derby Museum in Louisville, KY.
 On the site is the oldest continuously held horse race in the country.
 If our luck continues, we will be able to see a horse race in action!
 We will spend the evening having dinner at Joe Huber Family Farm & Restaurant, where everything is made fresh from scratch.
 After dinner, we will be able to enjoy the family friendly farm.
 (L, D)

-Sunday: June 17 Louisville to St. Louis, Missouri
+Sunday: June 16 Louisville to St. Louis, Missouri

 St. Louis is one of the oldest settlements in the Mississippi Valley.
 It is known as one of the greatest industrial centers of the nation and a leading world market.
 Sunday afternoon we will view “Monument to the Dream”, a movie chronicling the construction of the Gateway Arch and follow that with a tour of the famous archway.
 A special highlight while here will be a cruise down the Mississippi River featuring musical entertainment on the riverboat "Tom Sawyer".
-The Crowne Plaza, on the Mississippi River waterfront, will be our hotel.
+The City Place, St. Louis Downtown, on the Mississippi River waterfront, will be our hotel.
 Dinner that evening will be at The Old Spaghetti Factory where we will enjoy their famous Three Course Meal where every meal is complete with bread, soup or salad, and dessert in a charming atmosphere.
 (B, D)

-Monday: June 18 St. Louis to Salina, Kansas
+Monday: June 17 St. Louis to Salina, Kansas

 The group will be traveling through the state of Missouri and will spend the night at the Comfort Suites located in Salina.
 The city is in an area of historic landmarks and is also the geographical center of the continental United States.
 It is the heart of the Kansas hard-wheat belt and one of the leading flour-producing cities in the country.
 The evening will include a movie and a visit to a mid-western mall.
 The Staff will conduct our first group meeting.
 (B)